bedlamss/personal-site/content/posts/wi-fi-attacking.md

 You must also have a Wi-Fi adapter that supports monitor mode to intercept handshake.

-We put our Wi-Fi adapter into monitor mode:

-Check name our wifi adapter, use  `ip a`:
+We put our Wi-Fi adapter into monitor mode.
+Check name of our Wi-Fi adapter, use  `ip a`:

 ![](/984c2c5e12e983ab346f56832c01fc0e226f386e.png)

-Next, that will change the name of our adapter and add the mon prefix.
+Next, that will change the name of our adapter and add the mon prefix:

 ![](/1de217c3362562e974cffc6dc570cc1a7fb92b0d.png)